alecive/alecive.github.io/_posts/2018-10-09-Student-opportunities.md

 ### If you are a current CU student

-If you are a current CU graduate or undergraduate student, please [send me an email](mailto:{{ site.email }}) and include a description of your background, research interests and CV. ​
+If you are a current CU graduate or undergraduate student, please [send me an email](mailto:{{ site.email }}) with the subject: [RESEARCH OPPORTUNITY].
+Please explain in your email why you want to work with me, and attach a transcript of your classes and a CV.
+If you have an online portfolio or code repository, provide a link to them as well in your email.

 ### If you are a prospective graduate student